-(Rounded to one significant digit to the right of the decimal point, ex. .4493 = 44.9%)
+(Rounded to one significant digit to the right of the decimal point, ex .4493 = 44.9%)

-- b) If this percentage is greater than 60%, the student earns 100%. - c) If this percent is less than or equal to 60%, proceeds with calculation. - Percentage earned from (multiplied by) Total aid disbursed or could have been disbursed = AMOUNT STUDENT EARNED.
+- c) If this percentage is greater than 60%, the student earns 100%. - d) If this percentage is less than or equal to 60%, proceed with calculation.

+Percentage earned from (multiplied by) Total aid disbursed or could have been disbursed = AMOUNT STUDENT EARNED.

 Subtract the Title IV aid earned from the total disbursed = AMOUNT TO BE RETURNED.

 100% minus percent earned = UNEARNED PERCENT